TITLE 13 INSURANCE

 13.1.4.13 RULEMAKING RECORD AND ADOPTION OF RULE:

 B. If the rule hearing is conducted by a designated hearing officer, the complete rulemaking record, including any memoranda summarizing the contents of the hearing, if written, shall be compiled and forwarded to the superintendent with sufficient time to review.
-The superintendent shall review the rulemaking record and the hearing officer’s recommended decision before rendering a final decision on the proposed rule.
+The superintendent shall review the rulemaking record before rendering a final decision on the proposed rule.

 C. The superintendent may adopt, amend, or reject the proposed rule.
 Any amendments to the proposed rule must fall within the scope of the current rulemaking proceeding.
 Amendments to a proposed rule are within the scope of the rulemaking if the amendments: